-{Ref: }

 Error, Warning and Information Messages

 This section contains the list of errors, warning and information messages that will be generated by the Generic Generation Tool.
 The messages will help to identify the syntax or semantic errors in the ECU Configuration Description File(s).
 Hence it will ensure validity and correctness of the information available in the ECU Configuration Description File(s).